-- □ Class Rules are also generated at the beginning of each year, following class discussion and agreement.
-They require re-visiting once a term and whenever expectations need to be reiterated to the class, groups or individuals - Pupils have chosen twelve guiding school virtues which outline their commitment to practising these habit-forming behaviours in everything they do.
-They inform how they behave and their attitudes to one another, the school community, family, the wider commitment and the environment.
-These are shared and discussed, and incorporate British Values and the NHS 5 Ways To Wellbeing.
+Class Rules are also generated at the beginning of each year, following class discussion and agreement.
+They require re-visiting once a term and whenever expectations need to be reiterated to the class, groups or individuals

+- Pupils have chosen twelve guiding school virtues which outline their commitment to practising these habit-forming behaviours in everything they do.
+They inform how they behave and their attitudes to one another within the school community, family, the wider community and the environment.
+These form the foundations of the Flourish in Love Behaviour Curriculum, making direct connections with and to:

+- Fundamental British Values

+- NHS 5 Ways To Wellbeing

+- 9 protected Characteristics

+- 7 Principles of Catholic Social Teaching